Open In App

 Report

-React Hooks were introduced in the 16.8 version of React.
-Hooks provide access to states for functional components while creating a React application.
+In React, Hooks are reusable functions that provide access to state in React Applications.
+Hooks were introduced in the 16.8 version of React.
+Hooks give access to states for functional components while creating a React application.
 It allows you to use state and other React features without writing a class.

 What are React Hooks?